 Bill Number (Author) Summary Location Position void.
 This bill would authorize a local agency to use teleconferencing without complying with the teleconferencing requirements imposed by the Ralph M. Brown Act when a legislative body of a local agency holds a meeting for the purpose of declaring or ratifying a local emergency, during a declared state of emergency or local emergency, as those terms are defined, when state or local health officials have imposed or recommended measures to promote social distancing, and during a declared local emergency provided the legislative body determines, by majority vote, that meeting in person would present imminent risks to the health or safety of attendees.
 The bill would require legislative bodies that hold teleconferenced meetings under these abbreviated teleconferencing procedures to give notice of the meeting and post agendas, as described, to allow members of the public to access the meeting and address the legislative body, to give notice of the means by which members of the public may access the meeting and offer public comment, including an opportunity for all persons to attend via a call-in option or an internet-based service option, and to conduct the meeting in a manner that protects the statutory and constitutional rights of the parties and the public appearing before the legislative body.
-The bill would require the legislative body to take no further action on agenda items when there is a disruption which prevents the public agency from broadcasting the meeting, or in the event of a disruption within the local agency's control which prevents members of the public from submitting public comments, until public access is restored.
+The bill would require the legislative body to take no further action on agenda items when there is a disruption which prevents the public comments, until public access is restored.
 The bill would specify that actions taken during the disruption are subject to challenge proceedings, as specified.
 The bill would prohibit the legislative body from requiring public comments to be submitted in advance of the meeting and would specify that the legislative body must provide an opportunity for the public to address the legislative body and offer comment in real time.
-AB 629 (Chiu D) San Francisco Bay area: public transportation.
+When there is a continuing state of emergency, local emergency, or when state or local officials have imposed or recommended measures to promote social distancing, AB 629 (Chiu D) San Francisco Bay area: public transportation.
 (1)Existing law creates the Metropolitan Transportation Commission as a local area planning agency for the 9-county San Francisco Bay area with comprehensive regional transportation planning and other related responsibilities.
 Existing law creates various transit districts located in the San Francisco Bay area, with specified powers and duties relative to providing public transit services.
-This 5/20/2021 Upon adjournment of Session - State Capitol, Assembly Chamber ASSEMBLY APPROPRIATIONS, GONZA Watch
+This Watch